 Of course, as soon as the Bank of England raises its base rate the tracker mortgage rate will rise, as will the monthly repayments.
 The interest rate and the monthly repayments of the fixed-rate mortgage will remain the same for the first two years.

-It means that some people are now considering tracker mortgages, with a view to possibly fixing in the future in the hope that fixed-term mortgage rates have already peaked and will drop, given the large discrepancy between fixed-rates and tracker rates.
+It means that some people are now considering tracker mortgages, with a view to possibly fixing in the future in the hope that fixed-term mortgage rates have already peaked and will drop, given the discrepancy between fixed-rates and tracker rates.

 Also bear in mind, that there is no certainty that you will be offered the mortgage rates shown on mortgage comparison sites when you come to apply for a mortgage.
 That's because lenders will make an offer based upon your personal circumstances, including your credit history.
 That is why it's important to speak to a qualified mortgage adviser who can advise you on the best option for you and help you to secure the best mortgage rate given your personal circumstances.